liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

             </list>
         </entry>

-- Configuration bean destination list references
+- Configuration bean destination list references:

         <ref bean="destination.purchase"/>
         <ref bean="destination.purchase.response"/>

-Lastly, let's remember to send news of these new products to *all* Jungle Gym employees.
+Don't forget to send news of these new products to *all* Jungle Gym employees.

 ### Asynchronous "Send and Forget"